Citation, DOI, disclosures and article data

-They usually present as cortical tumors with a cystic component and vivid contrast enhancement.
+They most often appear as cortical tumors with a cystic component and vivid contrast enhancement, most commonly in the temporal lobe where they present with temporal lobe epilepsy.
 Features of slow growth may be present, such as no surrounding edema and scalloping of the overlying bone.
 A reactive dural involvement expressed by a dural tail sign can be found.
 Calcifications are rare.

 They are rare tumors accounting for only 1% of primary brain tumors 2,3,6.
-Typically these tumors are found in young patients (children or young adults), with a peak incidence in the second and third decade of life (10-30 years) 6.
+Typically these tumors are found in young patients (children or young adults), with a peak incidence in the 2nd to 3rd decades of life (10-30 years) 6.

 Pleomorphic xanthoastrocytomas are almost invariably (98%) located supratentorially, typically located superficially (peripherally) abutting the leptomeninges, involving the cortex and overlying leptomeninges but actual dural involvement is rare.
 Approximately half are located in the temporal lobe, with the remainder of the lesions more common in the frontal than the parietal lobes 4,6.